NinaKim0322/iav_rnaseq/README.md

 1. Ensure all required files are present in the working directory
 2. Check that all dependencies are installed correctly
 3. Look for error messages in the console output
+4. If you see font-related warnings ("findfont: Generic family 'sans-serif' not found..."), these are now suppressed automatically in the code and won't affect the plot output
-4. Adjust memory settings if dealing with large datasets:
+5. Adjust memory settings if dealing with large datasets:
    ```
    export PYTHONMEM=16G
    python rna_seq_visualizer.py